-Foundations of Diversity and Inclusion spring seminars
+Foundations of Diversity and Inclusion seminar Privilege and Power, March 20

 The Foundations of Diversity and Inclusion seminars tackle tough questions involving culture, identity, and responsive teaching in a friendly, non-threatening environment.